BCDevOps/backup-container/README.md

 TL;DR for a simple backup of three PostgreSQL databases in the same project namespace:

-1. Decide on amount of backup storage required (5Gi is currently the maximum)
+1. Decide on amount of backup storage required.
+While 5Gi is the default quota limit in BC Gov OCP provisioned namespaces for `nfs-backup`-class storage, teams are able to request more.
+If you are backing up a non-production environment or an environment outside of BC Gov OCP, you can use a different storage class and thus, different default storage quota.
+This example assumes that you're using 5Gi of `nfs-backup`-class storage.
 2. Provision the nfs-backup PVC, following the [docs](https://github.com/BCDevOps/provision-nfs-apb/blob/master/docs/usage-gui.md)

     This provisioning may take several minutes to an hour, and if using the GUI, will result in a PVC with a name similar to `bk-b7cg3n-deploy-v9k7xgyvwdxm`, where `b7cg3n` is your project namespace, and the last portion is random-generated.